55Honey/Acore_eventScripts/README.md

 Adjust the config flags and IDs in the .lua.
 You can change spells, allowed maps and locations.

 ## GM Usage:
-.fun gurubashi [$repeats]
+`.fun gurubashi [$repeats]`
-will start an announcement about an incoming fun event happening every minute.
-Repeats defaults to 15.
+will start an announcement about an incoming fun event happening every minute. `$repeats` is optional and defaults to 15.

 The last Repetition will result in all players who are in open world and opt-in by typing '.fun on' to do the following:
 - leave their parties/raids